BUGS-NYU/bugs-nyu.github.io-old/README.md

 # bugs-nyu.github.io

-This is the website for BUGS, NYU's premier open source club
+This is the website for BUGS, NYU's premier open source club.
+Please take a look at our `contribution` directory.

 ## How to use Gatsby